movermeyer/multiauth/README.md

 If you're curious about what sort of changes I did, you can check out the first few commits of this repo to see what I reverted.
 If you happen to have a unmodified copy of the repo from before it disappered, please feel free to submit a pull request.

+This extension should still be considered unmaintained.
+I have no intention to become the maintainer of this extension, and I'm not even sure that the extension should be used or considered secure in modern versions of Mediawiki.
+I just thought it was a shame that the original SVN repo went offline.

 MediaWiki MultiAuthPlugin v1.4.0 (05.01.2012)
 --------------------------------